oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 Passwords?
 Bah!
 Who wants to remember all those letter, number, and special character combinations?
 Password managers and password manager browser extensions can help us, but what if we stopped using passwords entirely?
 What if we stopped using authentication factors, such as SMS one-time passwords (OTP), that pose risks where malicious actors can access sensitive authentication information (phishing)?
 What if authentication was so seamless that we could use built-in device hardware capabilities instead?

 Seamless, easy-to-use authentication is the future many dream of, including a group called the [Fast Identity Online (FIDO) Alliance](https://fidoalliance.org/).
 The FIDO Alliance is a group of organizations that focuses on providing open and free authentication standards utilizing more secure technologies.
-And we've heard of the [World Wide Web Consortium (W3C)](https://www.w3.org/) as a group that builds web standards.
+We've also heard the [World Wide Web Consortium (W3C)](https://www.w3.org/) is a group that builds web standards.
 How do these two groups intersect when it comes to authentication security?
 Let's better understand the collaboration and what it means for us.

 {% include toc.md %}